 5. Do you use a diary or daily report card?

 6. Do you conduct chain analyses as part of therapy?

-If you find that the therapists whose names you have been given by your insurance company are not DBT therapists, you can go back to your insurance company and ask for authorize for out-of-network treatment.
+If you find that the therapists whose names you have been given by your insurance company are not DBT therapists, you can go back to your insurance company and ask for out-of-network treatment.
 I believe that the standard is that your insurance company has 48 hours to find you a specialist who you can see that is a reasonable distance from where you live.

 If your insurance company cannot find you an in-network DBT therapist and DBT has been recommended as the treatment of choice for you, and they also refuse to give you a single case exception, you can appeal that decision to the state insurance commissioner.
 If they do give you the name of an in-network therapist who appears to meet all the DBT criteria above, please let me know so I can meet and refer to them.

 (d) (1) Each carrier shall establish and implement a procedure by which a member may request a referral to a specialist or nonphysician specialist who is not part of the carrier’s provider panel in accordance with this subsection.

 (2) The procedure shall provide for a referral to a specialist or nonphysician specialist who is not part of the carrier’s provider panel if:

 (i) the member is diagnosed with a condition or disease that requires specialized health care services or medical care; and

 (ii) 1. the carrier does not have in its provider panel a specialist or nonphysician specialist with the professional training and expertise to treat or provide health care services for the condition or disease; or

 2. The carrier cannot provide reasonable access to a specialist or nonphysician specialist with the professional training and expertise to treat or provide health care services for the condition or disease without unreasonable delay or travel.